changgyhub/ufldl/README.md

   Moreover, the 3rd and 4th dimension is composed of __convolvedImage__, which is computed by:<br>

   1. feature: represents the convolution matrix, it is computed by:<br>
     1. obtain optTheta and ZCAWhite: these are the theta and ZCA matrix obtained from the color features from Exercise 7.
-More specifically, optTheta contains w and b of the neurons, and ZCAWhite represents the processing matrix of ZCA whiting;<br>
+More specifically, optTheta contains w and b of the neurons, and ZCAWhite represents the processing matrix of ZCA whitening;<br>
     2. we use `w * ZCAWhite` as each feature (convolution matrix), where w is the corresponding weights from the input neurons to the specific hidden neuron, extraced from optTheta.<br>

   2. im: represents the patterns of specific image at specific color channel.<br>